• How long does the process take?

 • Do I have the option of writing a verbatim instead of doing a Standardized Patient Exam?

 No. Only candidates that submitted an application prior to June 1, 2017 were allowed to submit a verbatim in lieu of doing a Standardized Patient Exam.
-The Standardized Patient Exam (live, online visit with a simulated patient) is part of the requirements for credentialing (CC) and board certification (BCC).
+The Standardized Patient Exam (live, online visit with a simulated patient) is part of the requirements for APBCC, BCC, and CC.

 • What is the Standardized Patient Exam?